Skip to main content

 Advance in your industry

-Today, a master’s degree is a typical requirement for computer research scientist roles.* If you’re already in the field and eager to advance, our online computer science master’s can help you reach your goals.
+Today, an Online MS in Computer Science degree is a typical requirement for computer research scientist roles.* If you’re already in the field and eager to advance, our online computer science master’s can help you reach your goals.
 Develop next-level computing skills, with the option to focus your studies on natural language processing, machine learning, algorithms, and more.
 Review our career outlook page for a more comprehensive look at the career paths available to you upon graduation.

 *U.S. Bureau of Labor Statistics, 2022